openwallet-foundation/safe-wallet-sig/docs/wallet-safety-guide.md

        can be confident that no single entity has access to all their transaction data.
 This can lead to a broader acceptance of digital wallets.

-    1. **Issuers and verifiers of digital credentials** should not be able to track their use which would enable them to, for example, build user profiles.
+    1. **Avoiding Tracking**: Issuers and verifiers of digital credentials should not be able to track their use which would enable them to, for example, build user profiles.
 However, transactions where usage tracking is a fundamental part of the use case that holders are fully aware of (payments being an example) would be accepted in that context.

-    1. Issuers should not be able to aggregate holder information.
+    1. **Avoiding Aggregation**: Issuers should not be able to aggregate holder information.

-    1. **Preventing verifiers from contacting issuers** (a process known as decoupling) for any reason, including to verify the revocation status of digital credentials, is crucial.
+    1. **Decoupling**: Preventing verifiers from contacting issuers (a process known as decoupling) for any reason, including to verify the revocation status of digital credentials, is crucial.
 Without this decoupling, issuers could potentially monitor the usage of digital credentials.
 This could happen through hidden interactions between issuers and verifiers that occur without the knowledge or consent of the credential holders.
-This issue, often referred to as the “phone home” problem, should be avoided
+This issue, often referred to as the “phone home” problem, should be avoided.

-    1. Issuers and Verifiers should not be able to access a digital wallet without explicit holder Notice and Consent
+    1. **Ensuring Explicit Consent**: Issuers and Verifiers should not be able to access a digital wallet without explicit holder Notice and Consent.

-1. Support for **Privacy-Enhancing Credential Sharing Mechanisms** in Wallets.
+1. **Privacy-Enhancing Credential Sharing Mechanisms** should be supported in Wallets.
 The wallet should incorporate mechanisms that preserve privacy, and ensure that only a specific subset of data attributes within a credential are disclosed.
 An example could be sharing only the first name and photo from a driver's license, rather than all the information on the license.
 Additionally, these